Diego Chará

-Diego Ferney Chará Zamora (born April 5, 1986) is a Colombian professional footballer who plays for Major League Soccer club Portland Timbers.
+Diego Ferney Chará Zamora (born 5 April 1986) is a Colombian professional footballer who plays as a defensive midfielder and captains Major League Soccer club Portland Timbers.

-Career

-Club
+Club career

 Chará began his career in the youth ranks of Deportes Quindío.
 In 2004, he moved up to the senior side and became an important player for Quindío.
-The talented midfielder made 124 league appearances and scored 2 goals while with Quindío.
-As a result of his play he began to draw the attention of the top clubs in Colombia and in 2009 joined América de Cali.
-In one year with America Chará made 31 league appearances and scored 1 goal.
-The following season, he joined Deportes Tolima and was a key player in his club's run to the quarterfinal of the 2010 Copa Sudamericana.
+The talented midfielder made 124 league appearances and scored two goals while with Quindío.
+As a result of his play, he began to draw the attention of the top clubs in Colombia and in 2009 joined América de Cali.
+In one year with the club, Chará made 31 league appearances and scored one goal.
+The following season, he joined Deportes Tolima and was a key player in his club's run to the quarter-finals of the 2010 Copa Sudamericana.
 The following season, he helped Tolima qualify to the 2011 Copa Libertadores.
-During the 2011 Copa Libertadores Chará appeared in seven games, and provided an assist in a 2-0 win over Brazilian power Corinthians in the early stages of the tournament.
+During the 2011 Copa Libertadores Chará appeared in seven games, and provided an assist in a 2–0 win over Brazilian power Corinthians in the early stages of the tournament.

-As a result of his play during the Copa Libertadores run Chará started to receive interest from Major League Soccer side Portland Timbers.
+As a result of his play during the Copa Libertadores run, Chará started to receive interest from Major League Soccer side Portland Timbers.
 In April 2011, Chará signed with Portland and became the club's first ever Designated Player.
-On August 20, he scored his first goal in Major League Soccer after just 78 seconds of the home match against Cascadia Cup rivals Vancouver Whitecaps FC.
+Chará made his club debut April 23 at LA Galaxy, coming on as a second-half sub.
+On 20 August, he scored his first goal in MLS after just 78 seconds of Portland's home match against Cascadia Cup rivals Vancouver Whitecaps FC.
 It broke the record for the fastest MLS goal for the club.

-Chará became the second Major League Soccer player to record more than 30,000 minutes for a single club on March 19, 2023 in a 5–1 loss to Atlanta United.
+Chará became the second Major League Soccer player to record more than 30,000 minutes for a single club on 19 March 2023, during a 5–1 loss to Atlanta United.

-International
+International career

-Chará has been capped twice for the Colombia national team.
-Chará played his first game for Colombia on November 18, 2010 in a friendly match against Peru.
+Chará was capped twice for the Colombia senior team.
+He played his first game for Colombia on 18 November 2010 in a friendly match against Peru.

-Personal
+Personal life

 Chará's older brother, Felipe Chará, and his younger brother, Yimmi Chará are also professional footballers.
-Yimmi currently also plays for Portland Timbers, officially signing on January 2, 2020.
+Yimmi played with Diego on the Timbers between 2020 and 2023.

 Chará became a naturalized United States citizen in August 2019.
 Before that, he held a U.S. green card which qualified him as a domestic player for MLS roster purposes.